Lemons, Lavender, & Laundry

 How to Make Wood Slice Ornaments

-Start by placing 1/2 teaspoon of olive oil into a small bowl, and mix in 5 drops of essential oil (for a super Christmas-y scent, try 3 drops orange, 1 drop spruce, and 1 drop cinnamon bark).
+Start by placing 1/2 teaspoon of olive oil into a small bowl, and mix in 5 drops of essential oil (for a super Christmas-y scent, try a Christmas blend or 3 drops orange, 1 drop spruce, and 1 drop cinnamon bark).

-Adding essential oil to carrier oil to make a scented wood ornament
+Adding essential oil to olive oil to scent wood ornament

 Using a small foam brush, “paint” the oil mixture onto one side of your wood slice.
 I painted on two thin layers.